pytorch/executorch/backends/mediatek/scripts/README.md

 Download the following libraries from MediaTek's NeuroPilot portal (link to be added):

-- `libneuronusdk_adapter.mtk.so.8.1.1`: This universal SDK contains the implementation required for executing target-dependent code on the MediaTek chip.
+- `libneuronusdk_adapter.mtk.so`: This universal SDK contains the implementation required for executing target-dependent code on the MediaTek chip.
 - `libneuron_buffer_allocator.so`: This utility library is designed for allocating DMA buffers necessary for model inference.
 ```bash
 export NEURON_BUFFER_ALLOCATOR_LIB=<path_to_buffer_allocator>